inkstitch/inkstitch/collections/_fonts/en/magnolia_script.md

 ### Magnolia Bicolor
 Magnolia Bicolor is approximatively 45 mm (2 inches) tall.
 It can be scaled up to 150% (approx. 67 mm, 3  inches) or scaled down to  70% (approx.  31 mm, 1.25 inch).

+## Color sorting

+If you use Magnolia bicolor , you may wish to color sort.
+It is possible, providing the sorting respects the relative order inside each letter.
+[This is a way to do it](https://inkstitch.org/en/docs/lettering/#color-sorting)

 ## In real life

 {% include folder-galleries path="fonts/magnolia_KOR/" %}